-Please note: While it is uncommon, the Windows Domain DNS Name is not correct.
+In some cases, the fully qualified domain name is not the same as the Windows Domain DNS name.
 The value should start with the Windows Domain name, and if it does not, remove the string before this value.

-For example, if the Windows Domain DNS Name is ds.javasystemsolutions.local, and the Windows Domain is JAVASYSTEMSOLUTIONS, the correct value for SSO Plugin javasystemsolutions.local.
+For example, if the Windows Domain DNS Name is ds.jss.com, and the Windows Domain is called JSS, the correct value for SSO Plugin jss.com.